Air2air/northworks/public/content/w-sra.md

 description:
 ---

-Dr. North is a past president (1991-92) of the International Society for Risk Analysis, a recipient of the Frank P. Ramsey Medal from the Decision Analysis Society in 1997 for lifetime contributions to the field of decision analysis, and the 1999 recipient of the Outstanding Risk Practitioner Award from the Society for Risk Analysis.
+Dr. North is a past president (1991-92) of the International Society for Risk Analysis, and the 1999 recipient of the Outstanding Risk Practitioner Award.

 <Figure src="/images/kenneth_arrow.jpg" alt="Dr. North speaking at Belgian Senate" width={342} height={512} caption="Dr. North with Stanford University Professor Kenneth Arrow, at the Society for Risk Analysis Annual Meeting in Baltimore, Maryland on December 7, 2009.
 Professor Arrow received SRA's Distinguished Achievement Award to add to his Nobel Prize in Economics.
 Dr. North introduced him for his plenary address." />